neyu/memory/README.md

 # memory
+1. 20190720
-thousand years gone, we may revive with memory, to mark !
+2. thousand years gone, we may revive with memory, to mark !

 # we need following parts
-1. gate
+1. web/login
-2. game
+2. gate
-3. hub
+3. game
-4. redis/mysql
+4. hub
 5. consul
-6. mq
+6. redis/mysql
-7. web
+7. mq

 # what should i do for my mind
 an open world for our memory to be continued